vfarcic/cncf-demo/manuscript/cluster/README.md

-# Create and Manage Production Kubernetes Cluster
+# Create and Manage a Production Kubernetes Cluster

 TODO: Intro